JoburgDataPlatformUserGroup/FabricPreCon/2 - Ingesting Data.md

-7. You can then validate that the table has been successfully added by opening up the tables section of the Lakehouse
+7. You can then validate that the table has been successuflly added by opening up the tables section of the
     ![Confirm dataflow created table ](/images/dataflow-confirm-new-table.png)